-The sustainability-linked financing framework is aligned with the five core components of the SLBP 2023 and SLLP 2023, and incorporates recommended practices under these principles and all identified best practices:
+The sustainability-linked financing framework is aligned with the five core components of the SLBP 2024 and SLLP 2023, and incorporates recommended practices under these principles and all identified best practices.
+For a summary alignment with principles scorecard, please see Appendix 1.